 Many of the concerns brought up during the second day of hearings were about the impact of the pipeline construction in areas of karst.

-According to a study commissioned last year by organizations including the Sierra Club of Virginia, it can be hazardous to build anything on karst, a landscape formed by the dissolving of bedrock that can be found in western portions of Virginia.
+commissioned last year by organizations including the Sierra Club of Virginia, it can be hazardous to build anything on karst, a landscape formed by the dissolving of bedrock that can be found in western portions of Virginia.

 Some of the issues mentioned in the report include groundwater contamination, surface collapses, and accelerated erosion.